 And Big Law has done well by the way it has done business for a very long time.
 Initiatives such as paying very large premiums to high achieving graduates of top law schools, summer associate programs, recruiting at a small number of law firms, reliance on first year law school grades, were well conceived in the environments in which they were first utilized.

 But circumstances have changed.
 Big Law must do the same in response.
-When many partners of Big Law speak candidly, they acknowledge that there are deep structural flaws in the way Big Law recruits, hires and utilizes legal talent.
+When many partners of Big Law speak candidly, they acknowledge that there are deep structural flaws in the way Big Law recruits, and develops legal talent.
 We formed Legal Innovators because we believed these practices had become anachronistic, at least for many firms and for a large number of the young lawyers they hire, and because we believed the profession can and must do better on recruiting and developing diverse legal talent.
 COVID-19 has provided some lessons for ways those flaws might be addressed and the urgency to make significant change.

 - Diversity and Inclusion has not been achieved.
 More creative approaches must be adopted.